wojwozniak/wp-pustynnaburza/README.md

 - Add menu links to both available menus
 - Set the front page to front-page.php and post the page to index.php
 - Add logo using WordPress wp-admin settings

+### Other information

+Feel free to use all the code from this project